The low-rank hypothesis of complex systems: SVD in the study of complex systems

 where

-Clearly, $\bar{\kappa} \bar{\kappa}^\top$ is a rank-one matrix.
-Now, according to Ref.\cite{Gower1985}, the rank of a distance matrix is at most $D+2$, where $D$ is the dimension of the manifold where the points are embedded.
-Here $D=1$, which means that the rank of $\theta$ is at most $3$.
-Recalling the well-known inequality $\rank(A\circ B)\leq \rank(A)\rank(B)$, we conclude that the matrix $L$ defining the expected adjacency matrix of the $S^1$ model has rank at most $3$.
+Clearly, $\bar{\bm\kappa}_{\mathrm{in}} {\bar{\bm\kappa}_{\mathrm{out}}}^\top$ is a rank-one matrix.
+Now, according to Ref.~\cite[Theorem 7]{Gower1985}, the rank of a distance matrix (with squared elements) is $D$, $D+1$, or $D+2$, where $D$ is the dimension of the manifold where the points are embedded.
+Here $D=1$, which means that the rank of $\bar\theta$ is at most $3$.
+Recalling the well-known inequality $\rank(A\circ B)\leq \rank(A)\rank(B)$, we conclude that the matrix $L$ defining the expected adjacency matrix of the $S^1$ model has a rank of at most $3$.
+For the $S^D$ model~\cite{Desy2023}, one can proceed similarly to conclude that its expected adjacency matrix has a rank of at most $D + 2$.